Stefafrontani/ticketing-common-module/README.md

 Commit - Update 4:
 Console log the error not catch in the if (err instance of Error), in case we have a scenario we did not imagine - Give us info about that unexpected error

+Commit - Update 5:
+Uncomment console log of the error